 3. Share Your Value, Tell Stories

 In 1963, Martin Luther King Jr. shared his beliefs with the world.
 People showed up to his speech not because they felt obliged to, but because they held the same beliefs as he did.
-Your brand should too, share its value and let those with the same beliefs come to you.
-Our previous blog touches on finding your brand’s value and communicating with your customers.
+Your brand should too!
+Share your brand's values and let those with the same beliefs come to you.
+Our previous blog post touches on finding your brand’s value and communicating with your customers.
 After that, tell them stories that revolve around your beliefs.
 Those who share the same beliefs will then proceed to engage in a deep and meaningful conversation with your brand.